 Standing in Hoover’s childhood bedroom, you sense how early the pattern began.
 The furniture’s plainness carries a moral aftertaste.
 The washstand bears a small plaque quoting Psalms and Hebrews: “I will never leave thee nor forsake thee.”
 The verse, meant as comfort, reads here almost as a command.
 The Quaker household permitted no extravagance, no idleness, no self-indulgence.

 I’m not as absolutist as Rothbard, but the moral geometry still troubles me.
 Markets and human liberty remain untidy, inefficient, and occasionally cruel.
 But they are also the only feedback system that coordinates without moralizing.
 Every moral engineer begins with the best of intentions: Hoover feeding Belgium, Fuller designing a world that works for all, Dr. Minthorn educating the “wards of civilization.”
 Yet, once institutionalized, each ends by constructing a system that sustains itself rather than solves the problem it was meant to address.
-The institutions become centralized, self-justifying, not problem solving.

 The engineer’s burden is the conviction that human failure can be prevented by better plans.
 The harder truth is that failure is the one mechanism that keeps us free.
 Markets correct because they allow error to occur.
 Liberty endures because it tolerates imperfection.